SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 -----------------------

 A type inheritance clause is used to specify which class a named type inherits from and which protocols a named type conforms to.
-A type inheritance clause is also used to specify a ``class`` requirement on a protocol.
-A type inheritance clause begins with a colon (``:``), followed by either a ``class`` requirement, a list of type identifiers, or both.
+A type inheritance clause begins with a colon (``:``), followed by a list of type identifiers.

 Class types can inherit from a single superclass and conform to any number of protocols.
 When defining a class,